SathyaBhat/spotify-dl/README.md

 # spotify_dl
-Downloads songs from your Spotify My Music collection or any Spotify playlist
+Downloads songs from any Spotify playlist or from your "My Music" collection.

 #Tell me more!